foudfou/sjail/README.md

 `proto host_port client_port` lines.
 They are applied *for ip4 and ip6* via
 `pf` rdr rules on jail start and cleared on jail stop.

-`rdr.conf` can be created manually of via the template `EXPOSE` command.
+`rdr.conf` can be created manually of via the recipe `EXPOSE` command.

 ## Upgrade